nmbader/phd_thesis/README.md

 Go first to */home/thesis/chapters/ch0/notebooks* and run the notebook.
 This requires the *input_data* directory.
 Then, go to */home/thesis/chapters/ch4* and run
 ```
+mkdir -p dat fig
 make all
 ```
 from the terminal.
 Peek into the Makefile to see what is happening.
+Green's functions may take a while when using limited computing power.
 Finally, go to */home/thesis/chapters/ch4/notebooks* and run the notebooks *Radiation_pattern*, *MT_inversion_unstimulated*, *MT_inversion_stimulated*, and *MT_inversion_3d*.

 * Chapter 5 (and Appendix D)